| Updated Aug 6, 2026 to add the Semeru 21 End of Support date, which was announced.

 Of course, I always recommend using a wildcard for the Semeru level so that you have all the prior dependent fixes installed.
 Meaning, I recommend using IBM.TargetSystem-RequiredService.Semeru.*.

-While the end of support for Semeru 21 hasn't been announced yet, it is expected to be in support for 3 years after its GA in November 2024, which would mean it might be around November 2027.
-You should be planning on moving from Semeru 21 to Semeru 25 before Semeru 21 is end of support.
+| The end of support for Semeru 21 has been announced as December 31, 2027 (which is in line with the expectation to be in support for 3 years after its GA in November 2024).
+You should be planning on moving from Semeru 21 to Semeru 25 before Semeru 21 is end of support - meaning, before December 31, 2027.

 Of course, the z/OS Planning for Installation book is the official publication for all the z/OS dependency information.
 This book has been updated to point to this IBM Support location.
 Do keep in mind, that this Semeru dependency change is associated with z/OS functions.
 As long as your own applications are using a supported IBM Java or IBM Semeru level, you can continue to run that level on z/OS. z/OS 3.1 and 3.2 run every supported level of IBM Java and IBM Semeru.